thegreenwebfoundation/developer-docs/src/docs/grid-intensity-cli/tutorials/export-grid-intensity.md

 Exporting grid intensity data allows you and your code to respond to changes in grid intensity over time.
 It also allows developers to create dashboards and monitoring tools that visualise grid intensity data, making it easier for non-technical teams to consume.

-In this tutorial, you will use the Grid Intensity CLI `exporter` command to start a Prometheus server exporting carbon intensity metrics.
+In this tutorial, you will use the Grid Intensity CLI `exporter` command to start a Prometheus exporter.

 ## Before starting